R. Todd Ehle, Violin Teacher

 7. If you do not have a large budget, consider carbon fiber bows.
 They are often superior to wood bows in the lower price ranges (and sometime in the higher ranges as well).

 8. More expensive does not always mean better.
 Choose the bow based on its playing characteristics, not its expense.
 Fine French bows are very expensive, and are often wonderful sticks, but I have played many that I did not like at all, even in the $6,000 - $20,000 price range.
-I've had two antique French bows, but am currently playing on a carbon fiber bow that cost around $350.
-Don't let a anyone convince you that professionals always play with $5,000 - $10,000 bows.
+I've owned four antique French bows, but am currently playing on an excellent carbon fiber bow.